larstp/lesson-task-pf-module2-lesson4/README.md

 ## Lesson Task 4 Questions

-### Question
+### Question 1

 Declare and call a function that logs the string "What the func is this nonsense?"

-### Question

-Declare and call a function that `alerts` the string "Threat Level Midnight"

-### Question
+### Question 2

 Create and call a function with two arguments, `firstName` and `lastName`.

 The function should log both the argument values with a space between them.

-### Question
+### Question 3

 Create a function with two arguments, `firstNumber` and `secondNumber`.

+Inside the function, check the type of the arguments.

-Inside the function multiply the arguments and return the result.
+If they are numbers, multiply them and return the result.

+If either of them are not numbers return the message: "Please supply number values".

 Call the function, assign the return value to a variable called `result` and log the variable.

-### Question
+### Question 4

-Create a function with one argument.
+Create a function with three arguments.

-Inside the function check the type of the value being passed in.

-If it is a boolean value, log the value.

-If it is not a boolean value, log the message "Please pass a boolean value in".
+Try and convert each argument to a number.

+If any of the arguments cannot be converted to a number, return the message: "Invalid argument types".

+If all arguments are numbers or can be converted to numbers, add them all and return the result.

+Select the `p` element on the page and assign the result of the function call to be its innerHTML value.

-### Question
+### Question 5

 Select the button with the class `heading` using `document.querySelector`.